Who Should Apply

 Applicants' employers, except under unusual circumstances, should submit a letter supporting the application, but applicants are not required to obtain formal employer approval to apply for and get admitted to the program.
 Fellows are prohibited from working and/or freelancing during the fellowship year and must re-locate to New York City.
 Fellows are encouraged to return to their employers at the end of their year at Columbia.

-Fellowship selections will be announced in March 2022.
+Fellowship selections will be announced by mid-April.
 The number of fellowships awarded each year, as well as the level of the living expenses stipend, is determined by the program's financial resources.

 Frequently Asked Questions